bjoshi99/Python/README.md

 This game is build using tkinter module.
 Two player game using keyboard keys.

 Functionality:
-  Speed of ball increases of several time.
+  Speed of ball increases after several time.
-  Keep updates the score of each player.
+  Updates the score of each player.
   Sound effects whenever ball hits the surface.